-Referring to the three questions spoken by the devil when he tempted Jesus in the wilderness "If thou be the Son of God command that these stones be made bread"; "If thou be the Son of God, cast thyself down [from the pinnacle of the temple]: for it is written, He shall give his angels charge concerning thee: and in their hands they shall bear thee up, lest at any time thou dash thy foot against a stone"; and "[All the kingdoms of the world and their glory], all these things will I give thee, if thou wilt fall down and worship me", Dostoievski writes in The Brothers Karamazov:
+Three questions were spoken by the devil when he tempted Jesus in the wilderness: "If You are the Son of God, command that these stones become bread"; "If You are the Son of God, throw Yourself down [from the pinnacle of the temple].
+For it is written: 'He shall give His angels charge concerning you,' and, 'In their hands they shall bear you up, lest you dash your foot against a stone"; and "[All the kingdoms of the world and their glory], all these things I will give You if You will fall down and worship me" (Matthew 4:3-9).
+Referring to the three questions, Dostoevsky writes in The Brothers Karamazov:

 If there has ever been on earth a real, stupendous miracle, it took place on the day of the three temptations.
 The statement of these three questions was itself the miracle.
-If it were possible to imagine simply for the sake of argument that those three questions of the dread spirit had perished utterly from the books and that we had to restore them and to invent them anew and to do so had gathered together all the wise men of the earth-rulers, chief priests, learned men, philosophers, poets-and had set them the task to invent three questions, such as would only fit the occasion, but express in three words, three human phrases, the whole future history of the world and of humanity dost thou believe that all the wisdom of the earth united could have invented anything in depth and force equal to the three questions which were actually put to thee thence by the wise and mighty spirit in the wilderness?
-From those questions alone, from the miracle of their statement, we can see that we have here to do not with fleeting human intelligence, but with the absolute and eternal.
+If it were possible to imagine simply for the sake of argument that those three questions of the dread spirit had perished utterly from the books and that we had to restore them and to invent them anew and to do so had gathered together all the wise men of the earth-rulers, chief priests, learned men, philosophers, poets-and had set them the task to invent three questions, such as would not only fit the occasion, but express in three words, three human phrases, the whole future history of the world and of humanity-dost thou believe that all the wisdom of the earth united could have invented anything in depth and force equal to the three questions which were actually put to thee thence by the wise and mighty spirit in the wilderness?
+From those questions alone, from the miracle of their testament, we can see that we have here to do not with fleeting human intelligence, but with the absolute and eternal.

-Ingersoll, well-known atheistic writer, said about Jesus:
+Ingersoll, a well-known atheistic writer, said about Jesus:

 With Renan, I believe Christ was the one perfect man.
 "Do unto others what you would that they should do unto you" is the perfection of religion and morality.
 It is the summum bonum.
-It was loftier than the teachings of Socrates, Plato, Mohammed, Moses, or Confucius.
-It superseded the commandments that Moses claimed to have gotten from God, for with Christ's "do unto others" there could be no murder, lying, covetousness, or war.
+It was loftier than the teachings of Socrates,